deoxxa/astarisx/README.md

 ```

 #####getInitialState()
-The `getInitialState` function initializes any fields that require a value on creation.
+The `getInitialState` function initializes any fields that require a value during initialization.
 Such values include, default values and calculated fields.
-This function has access to state that has been supplied during initializtion, and therefore `this` will be able to refer to the state.
+This function has access to the state which was passed into the constructor, and is able to reference this state via `this.state.property`.
 #####name
 `name` is a simple field descriptor.
 It defines a getter and setter.
 The getter returns state that resides in the state's property of the same name.
-The setter uses the passed in value to transition to the model to the next state, by passing the value, as an object to the setState function.
-This will then notify any ViewModels that have registered a stateChangeHandler with this model.
+The setter will transition the model to the next state, when a value is assigned to it.
+It uses the value and passes it, as an object, to the setState function.
+This will notify any ViewModels that have registered a stateChangedHandler with this model.
 #####age
 `age` is a calculated field.
 It is set by setting `dob`. `dob` uses the calculateAge function to set the value of age and passes both the dob and age values to setState.
 Please note that `age` needed to be initialized in the getInitialState() function.